StCyr/plugin.video.peertube/README.md

 * This addon doesn't support Webtorrent yet.
 So, it cannot download/share from/to regular PeerTube clients.
 The reason is that it uses the libtorrent python libray which doesn't support it yet (see https://github.com/arvidn/libtorrent/issues/223)
+* The addon doesn't delete the downloaded files atm.
+So, it may fills up your disk

 # Requirements